CanDIG/candig-server/docs/configuration.rst

     to search queries.
 If a client does not specify a page size in a query, this value is used.

+    Depending on your audiences or your dataset, you could choose to set a number between 1000 to 4000.
+If you are part of a federated network, it is best to choose a single number and use that within the federated network.

 MAX_RESPONSE_LENGTH
     The approximate maximum size of the server buffer used when creating responses.
 This is somewhat smaller than the size of the JSON response